charleskoffler/clprolf/docs/official/clprolf_language_reference_manual.md

 ---

-## 🧩 **Annex — Grammar and Semantic Rules**

-This annex gathers the **formal components** of the Clprolf specification: the full **grammar (ANTLR4)** and the **semantic and architectural rules** (`ARCH_*`).

-These rules define how the compiler interprets declensions, inheritance, contracts, genders, concurrency annotations, and forced exceptions.
-Each rule has a unique identifier for traceability and automated testing.

-> 💡 *The Annex serves as a reference for both compiler developers and framework contributors.
-> It ensures that every semantic behavior in Clprolf can be tested, extended, and justified.*

----

 ### V.4) WeatherApp MVC — When Clprolf Meets Spring MVC Philosophy (Clprolf Framework example)

 Everyone knows the **MVC pattern**.